 Another treasure from Ruth Beechick is found in "Adam and His Kin."
 What actual events lie behind ancient mythologies?
 Drawing on linguistics, archaeology, astronomy, the Bible, and the world's earliest traditions, Beechick's narrative journey offers a fascinating excursion into the forgotten years of the distant past!
 Arranged along the biblical timeline, it weaves a continuous story that imaginatively fleshes out the first 11 chapters of Genesis.
 Includes study projects and an annotated bibliography.
 176 pages, softcover.

-Streams of Civilization are excellent reference books.
-We have also used this series with our older children as their own spinebook.
+Streams of Civilization - Volume 1 and 2 are excellent reference books.
+We have used this series with our older children as their own spinebook.
 They have read and summarized from this book as well as used this to write essays and do extra research work.
+For the study of the Old Testament and Ancient Egypt, you will need Volume 1.

 The Cultural Atlas for Young People: From ancient Egyptian culture to the medieval world, from the Aztec empire of 15th-century Mexico to modern Africa, the newly revised volumes in the Cultural Atlas for Young People set provide a systematic, cross-disciplinary overview of many of the world's important cultures.
+These books have been such a great reference as we have studied different time periods in homeschool history.
 Young readers will learn, for instance, not just about the geography and history of ancient peoples, but how geography and history interrelate - and how they influence daily life, language and lore, and art and architecture.

 The Victor Journey Through the Bible: Easy to read and topically arranged story by story, this unique resource shows you how ancient people really lived---what they ate, where they lived, and how they dressed.
 Plenty of full-color photographs, maps, drawings, and charts make this an unparalleled reference!
 416 pages, hardcover.